Speier's accusations echo those of Rep. Adam Schiff

 The Democratic congresswoman asserted that “money laundering is a huge component” of the closed-door interview the House Intelligence Committee had with Fusion GPS co-founder Glenn Simpson in November.

-In that interview, Simpson defended the crafting of the now-infamous opposition research dossier and detailed the connections his firm found between the Trump world and Russia, according to a transcript released by the committee
+In that interview, Simpson defended the crafting of the now-infamous opposition research dossier and detailed the connections his firm found between the Trump world and Russia, according to a transcript released by the committee on Thursday.

 The transcript shows that Simpson said Fusion GPS was investigating Trump’s real estate deals and suspicions of money laundering through Russian officials before the firm hired ex-British intelligence agent Christopher Steele to compile the dossier.
 Simpson told lawmakers he thought it was possible there was a “crime in progress.”